Is Honey Good For You? 9 Benefits Of Honey You May Not Know Yet

 Tip: Apply and massage a dab of honey on elbows and knees to keep them moisturized and smooth.

-Generally, honey has about 20 calories, 5 grams of sugar, and no fat for every teaspoon.
+Generally, raw honey has about 20 calories, 5 grams of sugar, and no fat for every teaspoon.
 Hence, its consumption must be in moderation.
 On average, consuming 2-4 tablespoons of this liquid gold every day is still a healthy option as long as you consume no other sugar.

 One who is highly active, though, may consume more than two tablespoons as they easily burn down the sugar they intake.